 Greenville is a somewhat small city located in the state of Michigan.
-With a population of 8,444 people and five constituent neighborhoods, Greenville is the 136th largest community in Michigan.
+With a population of 9,190 people and four constituent neighborhoods, Greenville is the 131st largest community in Michigan.

 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Greenville who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Greenville have a bachelor's degree or advanced degree.
+The percentage of adults in Greenville with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.30% of adults in Greenville have a bachelor's degree or advanced degree.

-The per capita income in Greenville in 2010 was $17,669, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $70,676 for a family of four.
+The per capita income in Greenville in 2018 was $23,555, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $94,220 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include Irish, English, Dutch, and French .
+Important ancestries of people in Greenville include German, Irish, English, Danish, and Dutch.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.